xfbs/tmux-rs/docs/index.md

 }
 ```

-Backward jumps can be implemented using a labeled loop with continue and break statements at the end of the loop:
+- Backward jumps can be implemented using a labeled loop with continue:

 ```rust
 fn bar() {